 3.7-Billion-Year-Old Rock Structures Formed by Tectonics, Not Life

 Scientists reevaluated evidence of life in 3.7-billion-year-old rock structures using improved imaging techniques and determined they were of geological origin, not biological origin as previously thought.
-Until the recent study, the structures were considered the earliest evidence for life on Earth.
+The structures had been considered the earliest evidence for life on Earth.

-In the more recent study, a team of scientists used micrometer x-ray florescence analysis at the National Synchrotron Light Source II (NSLS-II) to reexamine the rock structures.
+In the more recent study, a team of scientists used micrometer X-ray florescence analysis at the National Synchrotron Light Source II (NSLS-II) to reexamine the rock structures.
 The Submicron Resolution X-ray (SRX) beamline revealed crucial new evidence based on the elemental make-up of the rock structures.
-This evidence supported the conclusion that the rock formations are of non-biological origin.
+This evidence supports the conclusion that the rock formations are of non-biological origin.

 A. Allwood, M. T. Rosing, D. T. Flannery, J. A. Hurowitz, C. M. Heirwegh.
 “Reassessing evidence of life in 3,700-million-year-old rocks of Greenland.”
 Nature 563, 241 (2018) [DOI: 10.1038/s41586-018-0610-4]